Lloyd Binch

 Lloyd Binch (28 March 1931 - 15 December 2016) was a British cyclist.

 Biography

 He competed in the sprint event at the 1960 Summer Olympics.

 He also represented the England team and won a bronze medal in the 1,000m match sprint at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

-Binch was a seven times British track champion, winning the British National Individual Sprint Championships from 1955 until 1961.
+Binch was a seven times British track champion, winning the British National Individual Sprint Championships from 1955 until 1961.From 1956 until 1958 he won the International Champion of Champions sprint at Herne Hill velodrome.